 What is the ROUNDDOWN Function?

-As a financial analyst, the ROUNDDOWN function is useful as it helps round a number and eliminate the least significant digits, simplifying the notation but keeping close to the original value.
+As a financial analyst, this function is useful as it helps round a number and eliminates the least significant digits, simplifying the notation but keeping close to the original value.

 The ROUNDDOWN function uses the following arguments:

-- Number (required argument) – It is a real number that we wish to round down.
+- Number (required argument) – This is a real number that we wish to round down.

-- Num_digits (required argument) – It is the number of digits to which we want to round the number.
+- Num_digits (required argument) – This is the number of digits to which we want to round the number.

 - A positive value that is num_digits > number, it specifies the number of digits is rounded down to the specified number of decimal places.

 - Equal to zero, it specifies rounding to the nearest integer.